composer/composer/doc/00-intro.md

 #### Locally

-Installing Composer locally is a matter of just running the installer in your project directory.
+Installing Composer locally is a matter of running the installer in your project directory.
 See [the Download page](https://getcomposer.org/download/) for instructions.

-The installer will just check a few PHP settings and then download `composer.phar` to your working directory.
+The installer will check a few PHP settings and then download `composer.phar` to your working directory.
 This file is the Composer binary.
 It is a PHAR (PHP archive), which is an archive format for PHP which can be run on the command line, amongst other things.

-Now just run `php composer.phar` in order to run Composer.
+Now run `php composer.phar` in order to run Composer.

 You can install Composer to a specific directory by using the `--install-dir` option and additionally (re)name it as well using the `--filename` option.
 When